jagill/node-pvc-file/README.md

 ### Walk a directory
 When a stream writes a path to `pvcf.walker`, it walks down the directory tree, pushing a `stats` object augmented by the name and path of the file.
+It walks directory by directory, so it can walk an infinite directory tree, descending only as fast as the output allows.

 ```js
 var walker = pvcf.walker()